nefD/randogame/README.md

 This is a browser based adventure roguelike game I'm working on here and there built with React and Redux.
 It's got some pretty neat features but only a bare minimum of content.
 Here's what's in:

-* Procedural world geneation for each new game
+* Procedural world generation for each new game
 * Biomes with their own unique item and creature spawn tables
 * Basic needs; you need to eat and you need to sleep
 * Day and night cycle, including tracking the world date and time